i-pi/i-pi/demos/2D-IR-Raman/README.md

 2) Equilibrium trajectories were 25 ps (100,000 steps) long and checkpoint/dipole-derivative stride was 1000 steps (250 fs), resulting in about 100 nonequilibrium events.
 3) Nonequilibrium trajectories were 1000 steps (250 fs) long.

 An example of a reasonably converged calculation for 125 fs long response function is available in file dip_pol_neq_2d.converged.
+Corresponding input.xml and run.sh files can be found in inputs_for_converged_calculation directory.

 How to compute a spectrum from the response function?